 Social Media Planning

 Does anyone else at all struggle with social media planning?
 Guys.
 I love wasting time on social media, but actually being productive?
 I’m awful at it.
 I even cut back so that I’m only focusing on Facebook groups and Instagram, because it can just be way too much!

 For a really long time, I wasn’t intentional at all about my social media posting and interactions.
 It was too overwhelming!
 Not to mention, way less fun than just chatting with friends.

 That’s why I keep my posts planned at least a week in advance in my planner.
 That way, I don’t feel presured to come up with a post out of nowhere every day, and I can keep my pages on brand.

-This section will probably mostly resonate with those in network marketing or sales, but follow up is a huge part of my business.
+This section will probably mostly resonate with those in network marketing or sales, but follow up is a huge part of my small business.
 I have lists for several types of people in my planner.
 For me, those lists include those that have purchased, those that have received samples, and those that have expressed interest and want more information.
 This way, I can keep track and make sure everyone has what they need.

 If so, and you want copies of these small business planner printables to my resource library as a bundle for my fellow business owners!
 While I personally use the A5 size, I went ahead and also created a letter size to make it easier on everyone.

 If you’d like to grab a copy of either, you can sign up here to gain access!
-If you do download the small business planner pack, please let me know what your favorite is.
+If you do download the small business planner pack, please let me know what your favorite printable is.
 I love using the feedback to help me expand my library!